OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     Yes.
 For example, we might share anonymous U-verse TV viewing information with media research companies that combine this data with other information to provide audience analysis services about what shows certain audience segments are watching.
-When we provide individual anonymous information to businesses, we require that they only use it to provide aggregate reports, and for no other purpose.
+When we provide individual anonymous information to businesses, we require that they only use it to compile aggregate reports, and for no other purpose.
 We also require businesses to agree they will not attempt to identify any person using this information, and that they will handle it in a secure manner, consistent with this Policy.

 ' + '3.
 Do you use my anonymous information in other types of external reports?